heliocloud-data/cloudcatalog/docs/cloudcatalog-spec.md

 For scientists, datasets are findable by going to 'HelioDataRegistry.json' to get endpoints, then visiting each S3 endpoint to get the catalog listing of datasets available.
 There is also a search function in the Python client.

 Accessing the actual data involves accessing each dataset's catalog index files.
-The cloudCatalog consists of CSV files, one per year.
+The CloudCatalog consists of CSV files, one per year.
 Therefore, a user has the choice to:
 * (a) directly download the CSV index file(s)
 * (b) use our provided Python API to fetch a subset of the CSV file, by date range
 * (c) use AWS Athena to run queries on the CSV file